 Lighting Control Adjustments

-Lighting controls include HID controls, daylight dimmer systems, occupancy sensors, and occupancy controlled hi-low controls for fluorescent fixtures.
-The measurement of energy savings is based on algorithms with key variables (e.g. coincidence factor, equivalent full load hours) provided through existing end-use metering of a sample of facilities or from other utility programs with experience with these measures (i.e., % of annual lighting energy saved by lighting control).
-These key variables are listed in Table 3-7.
+Lighting controls turn lights on and off automatically, which are activated by time, light, motion, or sound.
+The measurement of energy savings is based on algorithms with key variables (e.g. coincidence factor, hours of use) provided through existing end-use metering of a sample of facilities or from other utility programs with experience with these measures (i.e., % of annual lighting energy saved by lighting control).
+These key variables are listed in Table 3-6.